 Camelia Sinensis – Green Tea Extract

-Green tea (Camelia sinensis) has long been known to be a powerful antiviral and anti-infective plant that benefits the immune system.
+Green tea (Camelia sinensis) has long been known to be a powerful antiviral that benefits the immune system.

 Green tea is often used topically for genital warts, and can also be used topically in treatments of cervical dysplasia.

-Orally, green tea intake has been associated with a decreased risk of cancer through its powerful antioxidant effects.
-It contains polyphenols, catechins and flavonoids, which are protective anti-cancer compounds.
+Orally, green tea intake has been associated with a decreased risk of cancer due to its powerful antioxidants.
+It contains polyphenols, catechins, and flavonoids, which are protective anti-cancer compounds.

 Green tea extract provides antiviral activities through active compounds called epigallocatechingallate (EGCG), which have been found to play a critical role in cancer chemoprevention, diabetes, neurodegenerative diseases, stroke, and other biochemical disorders.

-Astragalus root (Astragalus membranaceus) could be your best friend when you’re looking to stop a virus from multiplying.
+Astragalus root could be your best friend when you’re looking to stop a virus from multiplying.

 This powerful immune modulator has been used for centuries to promote resilience in the body.
 Recent studies have shown this herb’s impact on halting the growth of abnormal cells.